GP Service Terms and Conditions

 Please be aware that the quality of any images or documents you send may not permit a diagnosis and that any you provide are for the sole purpose of the consultation.

-Images and Documents sent to us will be processed and stored in accordance with our Privacy Notice.
+Images and Documents sent to us will be processed and stored in accordance with our Privacy Policy.

-The Request Appointment service allows you to send a message requesting an appointment.
-Unless you specify a preferred time, we will offer you the next available.
+The Request Appointment service allows you to send a message to book an appointment.
+Unless you request a specific time, we will offer you the next available appointment.
 Where we are unable to provide an appointment at your specified time, we will use reasonable endeavours to offer you a time as near to it as possible.

 The Message Doctor service allows you to send us a message with a simple health query.
 If it is suitable, a clinician will provide a written response to you by email.
 However, if your query is more complex or indicates more serious health concerns, we will advise you to make an appointment for a full consultation.
 You cannot use this service to seek a prescription, referral letter or fit note.